dplanitzer/Serena/Commands/shell/Language.md

   * The result of an if-then expression is the result of the then block if the condition evaluates to true and Undefined if it evaluates to false
   * The result of a while expression is the result of the last expression in the loop body if the loop body is executes at least once
   * The result of a while expression that never executes its loop body is Undefined
+  * The result of a break expression is the result of the associated arithmetic expression
+  * The result of a break expression that does not come with an associated arithmetic expression, is Void
+  * The result of a continue expression is Void

 * Commands:
   * A command may take any number of parameters.
 How those parameters are interpreted is up to the command